fate-srd/book-of-hanz-content/BookOfHanz2021.md

 So with the door, we want to break it down.
 We now need to come up with an interesting failure, another way that the story can go.
 “It just doesn’t open” isn’t a story, it’s a stall in the story.
 It kills momentum, and doesn’t progress anything.
 But trying to break down the door—that’s interesting because it’s noisy, and it would attract attention.
 Bringing guards or alarms into play helps keep the story moving, and is exactly the sort of cinematic gameplay Fate does best.

 I’ve suggested the idea of ‘Fractal Challenges’ before (the idea that a single roll can be expanded into a Conflict, Challenge, or Contest, and that the inverse is true as well).
 So let’s look at our poisoned princess from the same view.
 In the original version, if you don’t make it through the Clammy Caves, you don’t save Princess Perky, and she doesn’t tell you who the Wiley Wizard is.
-Traditionally, you’re looking at either getting the information or dying and not getting the information..
+Traditionally, you’re looking at either getting the information or dying and not getting the information.

 In Fate, the same ‘interesting result’ rule for a single roll applies to a Conflict as a whole.
 If there’s not an interesting result if you fail the conflict, don’t have one.
 By viewing the Conflict as a decision point, as a branch in the story, rather than a challenge to be overcome, we allow for ‘failure’, where in the traditional game failure tends to be rather game-ending.